Data Analysis Reveals that Millions of Households with Seniors Rely on SNAP to Stave Off Hunger

 Did You Know?

-Nationally, 15.0 million households are food insecure, including three million households with at least one adult aged 65 or older.
+Too many of our nation’s seniors struggle against hunger.
+Three million households with at least one adult age 65 or older are food insecure.
 Millions more households with seniors face marginal food security.

-- In 2017, three million food-insecure households included a senior aged 65 or older.
+- In 2017, three million food-insecure households included a senior age 65 or older.

-- 1.2 million seniors who lived alone were food insecure in 2017, and approximately 524,000 of these seniors were experiencing very low food insecurity.
+- 1.2 million seniors age 65 or older who lived alone were food insecure in 2017, and approximately 524,000 of these seniors were experiencing very low food insecurity.

 Fontenot, K., Semega, J., and Kollar, M., U.S. Census Bureau, Current Population Reports, P60-263, Income and Poverty in the United States: 2017, U.S. Government Printing Office, Washington, DC, 2018.